aloth/RogueGPT/README.md

 # RogueGPT - (Fake) News Generator

 RogueGPT is a research project focused on exploring the boundaries of generative AI in the context of (fake) news fragment generation.
 This early work-in-progress version is designed to create machine-generated news content, aiming to challenge perceptions and spark discussions on the authenticity of digital content.
-To better understand how to identify and combat fake news, you might find this [blog post](https://alexloth.com/how-to-spot-fake-news-this-election-test-your-detection-skills/) insightful.

-If you're curious to explore some of the generated (fake) news by RogueGPT and want to participate in evaluating the authenticity of these news pieces, we warmly invite you to join our interactive survey at [https://judgegpt.streamlit.app/](https://judgegpt.streamlit.app/).
+🔍 **Want to test your judgment?** If you're interested in seeing this application in action and would like to participate in the evaluation of fake news, please visit our interactive survey at [https://judgegpt.streamlit.app/](https://judgegpt.streamlit.app/).
+A port to React is currently in development, and can be beta tested at [https://aka.ms/JudgeGPT](https://aka.ms/JudgeGPT).

+🧠 **Curious about spotting fake news?** If you want to learn more about spotting fake news, especially during election periods, check out this [blog post](https://alexloth.com/how-to-spot-fake-news-this-election-test-your-detection-skills/) for tips and insights.

 ## Project Overview